segment-boneyard/metrics/Readme.md

   });
 ```

-Plugins add their own metrics using keys like `stripe charges last month`.
+Plugins add their own metrics using keys like `stripe charges last 30 days`.
 Each company can customize their reporting by writing their own [plugins](#plugins).

 The code above calculates revenue and support metrics that can then be visualized with a dashboard, like [Geckoboard](https://geckoboard.com):